Funded Trader Earns $200K Account!

 Get into it.
 Don’t worry about how long it takes to be successful.
 Give it your all.
 Read, study, do whatever you have to do.
 Get into a routine.
 Take a look at books such as “Trading in the Zone” and “Naked Forex.”
 Do your research.
 Invest in yourself.
 Take advantage of 1 on 1‘s.
 After every course or session, you gain some experience, and an inside look at your mentor’s personality, strategy, and differences between your own.
 Take all of that, and let it be your journey.
 The chart is the same.
 You may see it differently than I do, but as long as we are making money, we will be happy traders.

 I wish I would have started sooner.
 When I was 15 years old, a teacher in my class gave us a simulated trading website.
 I didn’t even know how to use it.
 I didn’t know when the market was open.
 I didn’t know how to place a trade or anything like that.
 I fiddled around with the website, but that was my Junior year of high school in 2005.
-Now in 2022, to have a year in trading I feel like I am good where I am at.
+Now in 2022, to have a year in simulated trading I feel like I am good where I am at.
 I feel like I had to go through the journey of college before I could begin to absorb all that is forex.

 How much time have you spent studying in this year-long journey in Forex?